armidale-gardens/armidale-gardens.github.io/pages/pages-root-folder/index.md

 $45 for weekend pass

+$5 for morning and afternoon teas

+$10 for lunches

 Tickets for gardens will be available from Carr’s News agency or the Parish office.
 Bus tickets available only at parish office.

 **Charities for 2022**